1 A song of ascents. Happy are all who fear Hashem, who follow His ways.

 4 So shall the man who fears Hashem be blessed.

 ה יְבָרֶכְךָ יְהוָה מִצִּיּוֹן וּרְאֵה בְּטוּב יְרוּשָׁלִָם כֹּל יְמֵי חַיֶּיךָ׃

-6 And see thy children’s children.
-Peace be upon Yisrael!
+6 and live to see your children’s children.
+May all be well with Yisrael!

 ur-AY va-NEEM l’-va-NE-kha sha-LOM al yis-ra-AYL